-Press Ctrl+F to open the Find box below the tab row.
+From a webpage, press CTRL+F to open the Find box below the tab row.

 Click the Highlight All Matches button to show or hide all matches on the page.

-Match Whole Word Only
+Match Whole Word Only.

 Click Next or Previous to move from one matched word or phrase to another.

-Press Ctrl+F to open the Find dialog box.
+From a webpage, press CTRL+F to open the Find dialog box.